DigeeX/raider/docs/user/faq.rst

 files I made it possible to run malicious code.
 Which is why you should **always write your own configuration**, and not copy it from untrusted sources. **Raider** assumes you are acting like a responsible adult if you're using this project.
+If the user wants to write an Operation that will ``rm -rf`` something on their machine when a HTTP response is received, who am I to judge?
+With that said, I don't take any responsibility if using **Raider** makes your computer catch fire, your company bankrupt, starts the third world war, leads to AI taking over humanity, or anything else in between.

 How do I run this?